Prelody/cstrike-cfg/README.md

 Afterwards, replace the launch options with `-insecure -novid -r_emulate_opengl -console` and paste in the new config files.

-**Launch Counter-Strike: Source with start.bat after downloading external programs with correct pathing.**
+**Launch Counter-Strike: Source with start.bat after downloading external programs with the correct pathing.**

 ## External programs: